sriramab/gamamanual/References/PlatformDocumentation/Preferences.md

 ## Opening Preferences
-To open the preferences dialog of GAMA, either click on the small "form" button on the top-left corner of the window or select "Preferences…" from the Gama, "Help" or "Views" menu depending on your OS.
+To open the preferences dialog of GAMA, either click on the small "form" button on the top-left corner of the window or select "Preferences..." from the Gama, "Help" or "Views" menu depending on your OS.

 ![images/open_prefs.png](resources/images/preferences/open_prefs.png)